dfci/cbioportal-cloud-devops/README.md

     - SUBNET
         - CIDR IPV4 subnet for the Docker network
         - Default: "172.28.10.0/24"
-- import-pipeline
-    - ACCESS_TOKEN
-        - Dropbox API access token
-        - Default: [not set by default]
-    - ALLOWED_FOLDER
-        - Comma-separated list of top-level folders containing studies in Dropbox
-        - Default: [not set by default]
-    - ADMIN_EMAILS
-        - Comma-separated list of emails that should have access to all studies in cBioPortal
-        - Default: [not set by default]
-    - GCLOUD_CREDS
-        - Contents of the Google Compute Cloud credentials JSON file for accessing the Google sheet with user information
-        - Default: [not set by default]
-    - AUTH_SHEET_KEY
-        - The spreadsheet ID of the Google sheet with user information
-        - Default: [not set by default]
-    - AUTH_SHEET_WORKSHEET_NAME
-        - The title of the worksheet in the Google sheet
-        - Default: [not set by default]
-    - AUTH_SHEET_KEYMAP
-        - JSON mapping the required fields of the USERS table to headers of the columns in the Google sheet
-        - e.g. export AUTH_SHEET_KEYMAP='{"name": ["First Name", "Last Name"], "email": "Email address", "enabled": "Approved by whomever"}'

-        - If the value of "name" is a list of column headers, the values at each of those columns will be joined by a space
-        - Default: [not set by default]
-    - AUTH_SHEET_TRUEVAL
-        - The string in the spreadsheet denoting a TRUE value
-        - e.g. "Yes"
-        - Default: [not set by default]
 - cbioportal
     - DO_DB_MIGRATE
         - If this is set to "yes", then the container will attempt to run the DB migration script on start